DPO Radio

 What Defines "Low Risk"

-Platforms rated as "low risk" adhere strictly to GDPR, ePD 5(3), PECR, and similar laws by ensuring:
+Platforms rated as "low risk" adhere strictly to GDPR, ePD 5(3), PECR, CCPA, and similar laws by enabling:

 Explicit Consent Before Any Tracking Icon